kitnato/neverquest/src/data/manual.md

 #### Medic

 Offers full healing in exchange for coins.
-Also sells bandages that stem [bleeding](#bleed) and restore health.
+Also sells [bandages](#bandages) that fully restore health.

 #### Mercenary